 To roast peanuts, put raw peanuts on a baking sheet; roast in 350 degrees F. oven until golden brown, about 12-15 minutes; remove from heat and allow cooling.

-Ground red chile peppers may be used for a fuller, more authentic flavor.
+Substituting ground red chile peppers for the Chile flakes gives a fuller, more authentic flavor.
 To prepare, put 6 small, dried red chile peppers on a baking sheet; roast in 350 degrees F. oven just until slightly darkened, about 5 minutes.
 Remove from oven; allow cooling.
 Break each chile pepper in half and discard seeds; grind into a fine powder.